-Historic Review Board - The Historical Review Board consists of three (3) to five (5) members.
+Heritage & Landmark Commission - The Heritage & Landmark Commission consists of seven (7) members, plus a non-voting high school student member who resides within the Canby School District Boundary.
 Members serve three (3) year terms.
 Members are appointed by City Council upon recommendation by the Board Chairperson and assigned Council Liaison.
 The Mayor may vote only when necessary to break a tie.

-It is the responsibility of the Historic Review Board to ensure that the purposes of this section are implemented, and to perform the following duties:
+It is the responsibility of the Heritage & Landmark Commission to ensure that the purposes of this section are implemented, and to perform the following duties:

-- A. Adopt rules to govern its deliberations and decisions, including a method to record its proceedings; - B. Carry out the duties described for it in this ordinance and assist the Planning Director, Planning Commission and Canby City Council on historic preservation matters; - C. Maintain and update an inventory of historic resources within the City, as provided under section 16.110.035; - D. Review and render decisions on all historic landmark and historic district applications, as provided under section 16.110.045; - E. Review and make recommendations on application of the Historical Protection Overlay Zone, as provided under section 16.110.045; - F. Review and render decisions on proposals to alter the exterior of a Historic Landmark subject to the procedures and criteria set forth in section 16.110.080; - G. Review and render decisions on all proposed new construction on property where a Historic Landmark is located, or within a Historic District, subject to the procedures and criteria set forth in section 16.110.080; - H. Review all requests for demolition of a historic landmark or contributing resource, as provided under section16.110.075; - I. Review and make recommendations to the Planning Commission on all Conditional Use applications under section 16.38; - J. Review and make recommendations on all partitions and subdivisions of designated properties, as provided under section 16.110.085;
+- A. Adopt rules to govern its deliberations and decisions, including a method to record its proceedings; - B. Carry out the duties described for it in this ordinance and assist the Planning Director, Planning Commission and Canby City Council on historic preservation matters; - C. Maintain and update an inventory of historic resources within the City, as provided under section 16.110.035; - D. Review and render decisions on all historic landmark and historic district applications, as provided under section 16.110.045; - E. Review and make recommendations on application of the Historical Protection Overlay Zone, as provided under section 16.110.045; - F. Review and render decisions on proposals to alter the exterior of a Historic Landmark subject to the procedures and criteria set forth in section 16.110.080; - G. Review and render decisions on all proposed new construction on property where a Historic Landmark is located, or within a Historic District, subject to the procedures and criteria set forth in section 16.110.080: - H. Review all requests for demolition of a historic landmark or contributing resource, as provided under section16.110.075;

-- K. Disseminate information to educate the public as to local, state and federal laws protecting antiquities and historic places; - L. Act as consultant for local preservation groups, educational workshops, signage and monumentation projects, and other similar projects; - M. Advise interest groups, agencies, boards, commissions, and citizens on matters relating to historic preservation within the City; and - N. Provide design guidance for historic property owners.
+- I. Review and make recommendations to the Planning Commission on all Conditional Use applications under section 16.38; - J. Review and make recommendations on all partitions and subdivisions of designated properties, as provided under section 16.110.085; - K. Disseminate information to educate the public as to local, state and federal laws protecting antiquities and historic places; - L. Act as consultant for local preservation groups, educational workshops, signage and monumentation projects, and other similar projects; - M. Advise interest groups, agencies, boards, commissions, and citizens on matters relating to historic preservation within the City; and - N. Provide design guidance for historic property owners.

-Parks and Recreation Advisory Board - The Parks and Recreation Advisory Board consists of seven (7) members.
+Parks and Recreation Advisory Board - The Parks and Recreation Advisory Board consists of nine (9) members.
 Members serve for three (3) years.
 Members are appointed by City Council upon recommendation by the Board Chairperson and assigned Council Liaison.
 The Mayor may vote only when necessary to break a tie.